msherif4/kodo/docs/source/getting_the_sourcecode.rst

 If you are primarily interested in quickly trying some Kodo examples or building the unit-tests, we have tried to make that really easy.
-Provided that you have the `Tools Needed`_ installed.
+Provided that you have the :ref:`tools-needed` installed.

 .. note:: We recommend trying to build and run the unit-tests, before
           using Kodo in your own project.
-However, if you want to skip this step you may jump directly to :ref:include-kodo-in-project
+However, if you want to skip this step you may jump directly to :ref:`using-kodo-in-your-application`

 1. Navigate to the directory containing the Kodo sources: